 He is the peace.
 He is the hope.
 He is where we’ve placed our faith.
 Not in the miracle we’re believing for itself — but in the goodness of an unfailing God with unstoppable love.

 Are we hurting?
 Yes.
 In ways we didn’t know we could hurt.

 But I’m so grateful somewhere in the midst of the conglomeration of things inside the ketchup packets of our souls, we made room for a faith that does not run screaming when life gets hard.

 We don’t know the outcome of this journey but we believe in a good God, and we trust in Him.

 Give some thought this week to what you’re putting in your ketchup packet.
 In ten minutes, life can change from completely normal to a squeeze you never saw coming.
 I pray you’ll put your hope in the Lord.
 We believe He is at work — calming this storm in our lives.
 And He is the reason we are able to walk on the water of this trial, through this storm, keeping our eyes above the waves.

 We’re looking at Jesus.

-If you’re new to With Love, From Here and want to subscribe to receive a weekly dose of encouragement via email, click here.
+If you’re new to the corner of the web and want to subscribe to receive a regular dose of encouragement via email, click here.